bmurauer/authbench/README.md

 # Authorship Attribution Benchmark

-Experiments for the paper "Developing a Benchmark for Reducing Data Bias in Authorship Attribution".
+Dataset tools for the paper "Developing a Benchmark for Reducing Data Bias in Authorship Attribution".

 ## Requirements
-- Python >= 3.6, < 3.9.
+- Python >= 3.8, < 4.
 If you don't have this version on your computer, you might want to check out [pyenv](https://github.com/pyenv/pyenv).

-- A GPU with at least 12GB RAM + CUDA >= 10.2

 - This project uses and requires [poetry](https://python-poetry.org) to manage dependencies.
 You can install it using: